sebelga/gstore-node-docs/middleware-hooks/post-hooks.md

 ### Post hooks

 "Post" middelwares are defined the same way as "pre" middlewares.
-The main difference is that if you reject the Promise of your middleware because of an error, the original method still resolves but a **Symbol** is added to the response containing the post hooks error(s).
+The main difference is that if you reject the Promise of your middleware because an error occured, the original method still resolves and a **Symbol** is added to the response containing the post hooks error(s).

 ```js
 // user.model.js